virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

  [1](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68), [2](https://dzone.com/articles/10-interesting-use-cases-for-the-k-means-algorithm), [3](https://medium.com/@blazetamareborn/practicing-clustering-techniques-on-survey-dataset-f7d7a322e6ff), [4](https://www.analyticsindiamag.com/most-popular-clustering-algorithms-used-in-machine-learning/), [5](https://www.analyticsvidhya.com/blog/2017/02/test-data-scientist-clustering/).

 ### Wrapping up and looking forward
 Now, if you followed all the steps and explored all the resources I posted, you're likely to be more confident with Machine Learning and have a general idea of things.
 Of course you need to explore and learn more, because this field is changing and enhancing techniques and approaches day-by-day!
 All the algorithms we've seen are widely used in the Data Science and Analytics fields, but there are some complex tasks where they fail or give really poor performances.
-Now we are ready to fall down in the **deep** rabbit hole, trying to understand how Neural Networks and in general Deep Learning can help tackling big problems with millions of parameters and variables.
+Now we are ready to dive into the rabbit hole and try to understand how Neural Networks and Deep Learning can help tackle problems with millions of variables.
 [Why use Deep Learning over classical ML algorithms?](https://towardsdatascience.com/why-deep-learning-is-needed-over-traditional-machine-learning-1b6a99177063)

 -----------------------------------------------------------------